braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium_audience_stream.md

 Once you identify you desired sttributes, you will configure them with enrichments, rules that determine when and how to update the values of attributes.
 Each data type offers its own selection of enrichments for manipulating the attribute's vlaue.

+## Step 0: Create Attributes

+The first step in using AudienceStream is to create attributes.

 ## Step 1: Create Audience

-From the Tealium customer data hub main page, select __Audeince__ under __Audience Stream__ from the left side of the page.
+From the Tealium customer data hub main page, select __Audience__ under __Audience Stream__ from the left side of the page.
 Here you will be able to create an audience of users that have common attributes you select.

 First, name your audience and then take some time to think about what kind of attributes would be applicable for the type of audience you are trying to create.
 For example, to create an audience of visitors that frequently use your service, you could create an audience of returning visitors, or perhaps visitors that have an average of more than 2 visits per week.